cremebrule/digital-cousins/README.md

 ```
 Digital cousin-trained policies can often perform similarly to its equivalent digital twin policy on the exact twin asset despite not being trained on that specific setup.
 In held-out cousin setups unseen by both the digital twin and digital cousin policies, we find that the performance disparity sharply increases.
 While policies trained on digital cousins exhibit more robust performance across these setups, the digital twin policy exhibits significant degradation.
 This suggests that digital cousins can improve policy robustness to setups that are unseen but still within the distribution of cousins that the policy was trained on.

+### Full Pipeline Examples
+We provide a full suite of examples showcasing our end-to-end pipeline, including scene generation, automated demo collection, and policy training / evaluation.
+The examples are listed and ordered under the [`examples`](https://github.com/cremebrule/digital-cousins/tree/main/examples) directory.

 ### User Tips and Limitations

 1. High-quality digital cousin selection requires sufficient assets in the corresponding category in BEHAVIOR.
 If the number of available assets under a certain category is limited, the result would be sub-optimal.
 For example, the current BEHAVIOR dataset has only one pot asset, one toaster asset, and two coffee maker assets.
 In this case, we suggest collecting a smaller number of digital cousins to ensure the collected digital cousins belong to the same category as the target objects.